devchakraborty/apostrophecms-vite/README.md

 ```

 ## Change the underlying Websocket server port

-By default the websocket server runs on the same port as the ApostropheCMS server.
-If you want to change the port and switch the development server to a standalon `http` server, you can do so by setting the `hmrPort` option:
+During development, the hot module reload (HMR) server uses WebSocket and runs on the same port as your ApostropheCMS instance.
+For advanced configurations, you can run the development server as a standalone HTTP server on a different port by setting the `hmrPort` option.
+This can be useful when you need to avoid port conflicts or work with specific network configurations:

 ```javascript
 require('apostrophe')({